Ever wondered how to build your own self-driving car?

 Later, an improved version (V2) of the Autonomous Driving Infineon Car was upgraded by Daniel Gernert, further demonstrating the advancements and refinements made in the vehicle's autonomous capabilities.

 In conclusion, the Autonomous Driving Infineon Car is more than just a vehicle; it's a symbol of innovation and a tribute to the engineering excellence of the past with the AI powers of the future.
-As we drive forward into the future, the legacy of the Schaeffler FAG Model MF3 lives on, inspiring new generations of engineers to push the boundaries of what's possible.
+As we drive forward into the future, the legacy of the Schaeffler FAG Model MF3 lives on, inspiring new generations of engineers to push the boundaries of what's possible

-Build your own Autonomous Driving Car:
+Build your own Autonomous Driving Car now:

 Autonomous Driving Car